Over $1 Million Invested: How Our Nashville Food Tours Are Changing the Local Business Landscape

 A Million-Dollar Impact Through Word of Mouth

 This milestone wasn’t reached because of paid ads or influencer gimmicks.
-It happened because guests, many just like you, took a chance on a locally owned tour company and had an unforgettable experience.
+It happened because guests, many just like you, chose a locally owned tour company and had an unforgettable experience.

 And then they told their friends.
 And they came back.
-And they left over 2,300+ five-star reviews.
+And they left more than 2,400+ five-star reviews!

 And with every tour, more dollars stayed in the community.